Sb-Vtrs-elfamoso/lh2pac_student/docs/report/part1.md

 ![Evolution of inequality constraints throughout iterations of COBYLA optimizer](../images/part1/evolution_ineq_constraints_surrogate_1.png)

 We can see on this graph that first the algorithm finds a domain where constraints are valid then it minimizes the objective until constraints aren't valid.
 It looks like it reiterates until it converges.
+At the end we can see that for the green tiles, the hydrogen aircraft outperforms constraints.
+This means that hydrogen aircraft outperforms A320 performances.

 Now, let's look the evolution of objective (maximum take-off weight) throughout iterations.